 Both of these are capable lenses and make for good options if you’re looking for an all-around, very flexible lens that comes in a compact and highly portable package.

 The Tamron 28-300mm wins most obviously on price.
 With an MSRP of $599, it’s a good deal less expensive than the Nikon (MSRP $950).

 It also wins in terms of size and weight.
 It’s noticeably smaller and lighter, with the difference being easily noticeable if you’re carrying it around all day or packing it in a small camera bag.

-The Nikon 28-300mm wins on optical performance, effectiveness of the vibration reduction, and all-round build quality.
+The Nikon 28-300mm wins on optical performance, the effectiveness of the vibration reduction, and all-around build quality.